Barclay E. Berdan

 Senior Executive Vice President and Chief Experience Officer

-Laura Irvine serves as senior executive vice president and chief experience officer, focused on fostering Texas Health’s overall consumer experience, developing new products and services, and facilitating a unified strategic road map and priorities.
+Laura Irvine, FACHE, serves as senior executive vice president and chief experience officer, focused on fostering Texas Health Resources’ overall consumer experience, developing new products and services, and driving the leading health system’s strategic growth and priorities.

-Irvine oversees system efforts to partner with consumers for a lifetime of health and well-being while also driving growth to sustain the organization for generations to come.
-Texas Health’s Brand Experience, Product Development, Consumer Strategy and Market Insights, System Transformation, and Enterprise Data and Analytics teams report to Irvine.
+Irvine oversees system efforts to partner with consumers for a lifetime of health and well-being while also facilitating growth to sustain the organization for generations to come.
+Texas Health’s Brand Experience, Product Development, Consumer Strategy and Market Insights, System Transformation, Enterprise Data and Analytics, and Information Technology teams report to her.
+She also oversees operations of Southwestern Health Resources, Texas Health’s clinically integrated network in affiliation with UT Southwestern Medical Center.

 Senior Executive Vice President and Chief Financial Officer

-Rick McWhorter is the senior executive vice president and chief financial officer for Texas Health Resources.
-In this role, he provides accounting, financial, risk and affordable health leadership and support.
-He also oversees investments and treasury services, insurance services, revenue cycle management, real estate services, IT services, as well as supply chain management.
+Rick McWhorter is the senior executive vice president and chief financial officer of Texas Health Resources.
+In this role, he provides accounting, financial risk and affordable health leadership and support.
+He also oversees Investments and Treasury Services, Insurance Services, Revenue Cycle Management, Real Estate Operations, and Supply Chain Management.

-Since joining Texas Health in 1990, McWhorter has provided financial oversight across the system while serving in numerous leadership roles.
-Most recently, he was the chief financial operating officer, where he implemented the system’s board-approved financial sustainability policy.
-He also played a significant role in the development of financial processes for the Joint Operating Company hospitals of Southwestern Health Resources, an integrated network that blends the strengths of UT Southwestern Medical Center and Texas Health.
-Additionally, McWhorter represents the system as a member of the finance committee for Premier AEIX, a professional liability risk retention group with other health systems across the country.
+Since joining Texas Health in 1990, McWhorter has provided financial oversight across the organization while serving in numerous leadership roles.
+In addition, he serves on the boards and committees of several joint ventures, including Southwestern Health Resources, an integrated network that blends the strengths of UT Southwestern Medical Center and Texas Health.
+Additionally, McWhorter represents Texas Health as a member of the board and finance committee for Premier AEIX, a professional liability risk retention group.

-McWhorter earned his Bachelor of Business Administration in accounting from Texas Wesleyan University and is a licensed certified public accountant in the State of Texas.
-He is a certified health care financial professional and fellow of the Healthcare Financial Management Association.
+McWhorter earned his Bachelor of Business Administration in accounting from Texas Wesleyan University, where he currently serves on the board and finance committee.
+He is also a licensed certified public accountant in the state of Texas, a certified health care financial professional and a fellow of the Healthcare Financial Management Association.

 Winjie Tang Miao